juicedata/juicefs-csi-driver/docs/en/guide/configurations.md

 ...
 ```

-From 0.13.3 and above, JuiceFS CSI Driver supports defining path pattern for the PV directory created in JuiceFS, making them easier to reason about:
+JuiceFS CSI Driver supports defining path pattern for the PV directory created in JuiceFS, making them easier to reason about:

 ```shell
 $ ls /jfs